Carnival (¥$ song): Background and recording

 "Carnival" was first conceived in studio sessions for Vultures in Saudi Arabia during 2023, where Rich the Kid flew in from Dubai after Ty Dolla Sign mentioned the sessions to him.
 Rich the Kid had to get a taxi from the airport in Saudi Arabia and he listened to the album on arrival, then started recording on his second day.
 He envisioned the song as "new-age rage rock star" material upon his first listen and recorded his chorus then the verse, completing this in 15 to 20 minutes at the most.
 Rich the Kid did not write down any of his lyrics and instead freestyled in the studio, questioning those who said he was lucky by saying it is not "like the words didn't come out of my mouth".
 He listened back after taking his headphones off and Ty Dolla Sign recorded next for the song, then the singer and West contacted him after their Las Vegas listening event to ask what contribution from him should be included on Vultures 1.
 Initially a beat produced solely by TheLabCook, the track was titled "Honor Roll" at the time and Rich the Kid warranted its inclusion due to the elevated level of energy.
 According to Rich the Kid, "Carnival" would likely not have included on the album if not for him.

-The track was produced by West and Ty Dolla Sign with Ojivolta, TheLabCook, and the Legendary Traxster.
-The producers co-wrote it with Rich the Kid, Playboi Carti, and Samuel Lindley.
+The track was produced by West and Ty Dolla Sign with Digital Nas, Ojivolta, TheLabCook, and the Legendary Traxster.
+The producers co-wrote it with Rich the Kid and Playboi Carti.
 West added much of the production to the track and selected the chants, with Rich the Kid having picked the beat.
 Ty Dolla Sign said that he initially hesitated to play the track for West because he was against any hi-hats on the album, although the rapper appreciated it upon his first listen in Las Vegas and then recorded his verse, as well as altering the melody.
 Italian football club Inter Milan's ultras named "Curva Nord" recorded their background vocals in the studio, which were used as chants.
 Shortly before the release of Vultures 1, Ty Dolla Sign FaceTimed Rich the Kid and played Playboi Carti's verse, sending him the final version across.
 On March 18, 2024, a video surfaced online of West recording his verse for the song in a room as he was surrounded by dozens of friends.
 West had headphones across his head as he nodded along to the blaring music and his friends talked amongst themselves, until they went silent when he rapped the verse.